kevinsallee/ftrack_exercises/README.md

 READMEs.
 - I kept my features in separate branches, my commits logical and did PRs I validated myself for each change (except adding READMEs etc)
+- I inspected all the files I wrote in Pycharm to make sure the code is at least PEP8 compliant
+- I included type hinting for all the functions I wrote